 Start the conversation

-In a market like this, buy-and-hold investors often watch volatility eat away at stock gains.
+Buy-and-hold investors often watch volatility eat away at stock gains.

 But there's a simple way to boost your return on investment while you hold shares for their long-term price appreciation and dividends.